suhaybu/sanitizer-bot/PRIVACY.md

 ## Information We Process

 The Bot processes the following information:
-- Message content containing URLs from supported platforms (Twitter/X, Instagram, TikTok)
+- Message content containing URLs from the list of supported platforms
-- Basic Discord message metadata required for bot functionality
+- Basic Discord message metadata required for bot functionality such as message_id, channel_id and guild_id

 ## How We Use Information